BalaB5/useApi_with_elixir/README.md

 Install the Elixir programming language.

-Install the Phoenix project generator and create your project
+Install the Phoenix project

     mix archive.install hex phx_new

+Create your project:

     mix phx.new user_api